single-spa/single-spa.js.org/docs/api.md

 ## removeErrorHandler
 `removeErrorHandler(fn)` removes an error handler.
 Returns true if the error handler was removed, and false if it was not.

+## mountRootParcel
+`mountRootParcel(parcelConfig, parcelProps)` will create and mount a parcel.
+This function takes a [parcelConfig](/docs/parcels.md#parcel-configuration) and [parcelProps](/docs/parcel-api.md#parcel-props).
+The mounted parcel will not be automatically unmounted and unmounting will need to be triggered manually.

 ## before routing event
 single-spa fires an event `single-spa:before-routing-event` on the window every time before a routing event occurs.